rucio/rucio/doc/gfal2.md

 common transfer protocols, including WebDAV, GridFTP (also known as gsiftp), SRM, and others.

-The*gfal2*library and plugina are available in the Debian repositories.
+The *gfal2* library and transfer protocol plugins are available in the Debian repositories.
 Rucio and the command line utilities use the Python bindings however, and those have to be installed from source with pip.

 # Install gfal2 library